Cross-Gender Communication in Cyberspace

 One man found it easier to talk to women online than face-to- face.

 "Face-to-face, women tend to be more chatty and loquacious.
-They tend to be
+They

-shorter, so one is 'talking down' to them (literally, even if one tries not
+shorter, so one is 'talking down' to them (literally, even if one tries

 to have that be a factor).
 There could be mild sexual overtones that